tuhiproject/tuhi/README.md

 JSON File Format
 ----------------

+The current file format version is 1.
+A server may only support a subset of historical file formats, this subset is advertized as list of versions in the **org.freedesktop.tuhi1.Manager.JSONDataVersions** property.
+Likewise, a client may only support a subset of the possible formats.
+A client should always pick the highest format supported by both the client and the server.

 Below is the example file format (with comments, not present in the real files).
 The JSON objects are "drawing" (the root object), "strokes",